ecmwf/open-ecpds/docs/architecture/components.md

 The **Data Portal** is a passive service that provides interactive, incoming access to the Dissemination and Acquisition services.
 Remote sites connect to it using `ftp`, `sftp`, `scp`, `s3`, and `wget`/`curl` to push or pull data.
-Incoming connections support FTP, HTTPS, and S3 (SFTP and SCP through a Commercial API).
-See the [Data Portal use case](../use-cases/data-portal.md).
+Incoming connections support FTP, SFTP, SCP, HTTPS, and S3.
+See the
+[Data Portal use case](../use-cases/data-portal.md).

 ## Database